- Award Amount: $50,000

 - If there is a change or absence (60 days or greater) in PI, recipients will immediately contact and provide a justification to RIO at firstname.lastname@example.org.

 - Recipients will serve on a Research & Innovation Seed Grant review panel for the following review cycle; this means recipients cannot be lead PIs or paid Co-PIs/collaborators on proposals submitted the cycle following the cycle in which they were awarded.
 Recipients may serve as unpaid co-PIs the following cycle.
 By accepting this award, recipients agree to score and provide written comments on assigned proposals before the review deadline and participate in an in-person review meeting.
 For any recipients on sabbatical or family leave during the review period, these recipients will serve as a reviewer the following grant cycle.
 If a recipient fails to serve as a reviewer during the next cycle, funds will be suspended.

 - If the project entails any compliance issues such as IRB, IACUC, EHS, biohazardous material, etc., recipients certify that the appropriate compliance offices on campus will be made aware of the proposed activities before initiating any work.

-- Awards will be made available through the financial office in recipients’ respective Colleges/Schools/Institutes on July 1, 2018 (not earlier), at which time project spending can commence.
-The budget office at the College/School/Institute will set up the speedtype (account) number for the award.
+- Awards will be made available through the financial office in recipients’ respective college/school/institute on the first day of July following award notification (not earlier), at which time project spending can commence.
+The budget office at the PI’s respective college/school/institute will set up the speedtype (account) number for the award.
 RIO will transfer the funds to the speedtype.
-Recipients are advised to contact respective budget offices for the speedtype in June.
+Recipients are advised to contact respective budget offices for the speedtype in June following award notification.

-- If a recipient fails to fulfill any of the aforementioned conditions, RIO reserves the right to suspend monies.
+- If a recipient fails to fulfill any of the aforementioned conditions, RIO reserves the right to suspend funds.